-The radiometric data in the Area of the Five Communities shows a strong correlation with the distribution of the mapped Quaternary deposits, as well as impacts from varying amounts of vegetation cover, soil moisture, and surface water (Figure 18).
-In particular, the distributions of mapped morainal deposits are associated with a strong radiometric dose rate response, and are elevated in concentrations of both equivalent thorium and potassium.
-Portions of the Area of the Five Communities that have a lower dose rate tend to correlate with locations of mapped glaciofluvial deposits.
-Weaker responses in much of the eastern and south-central portions of the Area of the Five Communities correspond to areas with a higher number of wetlands and forested area (JDMA, 2014).
+The radiometric data in the Central Huron area (Figure 18) show a strong correlation with the distribution of the mapped Quaternary deposits, as well as impacts from varying amounts of vegetation cover, soil moisture, and surface water.
+The distributions of mapped morainal deposits (Figure 5) are associated with a strong radiometric dose rate response, and are elevated in concentrations of both equivalent thorium and potassium.
+The portions of the Central Huron area that have a lower dose rate tend to correlate with mapped glaciofluvial and glaciolacustrine deposits (Figure 5).

-For the GSC radiometric compilation within the Area of the Five Communities, the radioelement responses are summarized in Table 7.
+For the GSC radiometric compilation within the region of Central Huron area, the radioelement responses are summarized in Table 7.